 When a permit has been issued, City building inspectors conduct inspections for the levels of construction outlined on the issued permit.
 However, for complex projects and some minor projects, a schedule of inspections may need to be arranged with the local inspector.

 Inspections, depending on the construction being done, may include some or all of the following stages: footings prior to pouring concrete, foundations prior to backfilling, framing, insulation, final/occupancy, HVAC rough-in, sewer and water rough-in, plumbing rough-in.

 It is the responsibility of the homeowner, or his or her agent, to call for inspections during certain stages of project construction.

-To arrange an inspection, please contact the Planning and Development Services department at least 48 hours in advance to schedule the date for the inspector to visit your project.
+To arrange an inspection, please contact the Planning and Building Services department at least 48 hours in advance to schedule the date for the inspector to visit your project.